-The Standard Division System exist to protect participants who are starting to make their costume, and to provide a fair competition for everyone.
-Any participant can choose to enter a division higher than the one they should belong to, if they judge that their experience is superior to that of their division.
-For example, a contestant that has made more than a dozen costumes in the past but has never participated in a masquerade should enter in the ‘Artisan’ division minimally.
+The Standard Division System exists to promote fairness and ensures both novices and experienced costumers have reasonably equal chances to win awards in masquerades using divisions based on skill and experience.
+Any participant can choose to enter a division higher than the one they belong to, if they feel that their experience is greater than that of their current division.
+For example, a contestant that has made more than a dozen costumes in the past but has never participated in a masquerade may enter at a higher level than novice, depending on the overall level of the competition he/she is looking to compete in.
 Keep in mind that if the contestant wins in that higher Division, they must compete in that Division in future competitions.

 The Standard Division System, in accordance with the International Costumers’ Guild Guidelines, will be used as follows:

-A contestant who has won fewer than three (3) awards at Masquerades while competing in the Journeyman Division; or who wishes to enter this division, provided that they do not belong in a higher division in use in the competition.
+A contestant who has won fewer than three (3) awards at Masquerades while competing in the Journeyman Division; or who wishes to enter this division, if they do not belong in a higher division in use in the competition.

-Any costumer who has won three (3) or less awards in the Journeyman division; or who wishes to enter this division, provided that they do not belong in a higher division in use in the competition
+Any costumer who has won three (3) or less awards in the Journeyman division; or who wishes to enter this division, if they do not belong in a higher division in use in the competition.

-The Masquerade is an amateur competition.
-Purchased or rented costumes may not be entered in competition for awards, but may be shown on stage in the Out-Of-Competition Division.
+The masquerade is an amateur competition.
+Purchased or rented costumes may not be entered in competition for awards but may be shown on stage in the Out-Of-Competition Division.
 Costumes made for business purposes, theatrical and professional events are not eligible for awards but may also be shown in this Division.
 In addition, anyone who wants to show their costume in this Division may do so.
-N.B: Due to the popularity of the masquerade, the Direction no longer accepts entries in this division.

-Judging for Workmanship Awards will take place backstage prior to the start of the Masquerade.
-These awards, for excellence in construction, will be given out in addition to the Masquerade awards.
+Judging for Workmanship Awards will take place prior to the start of the masquerade.
+These awards, for excellence in construction, will be given out in addition to the masquerade awards.
 You can be judged on your costume or on a specific piece or prop.
 Workmanship judging is mandatory for Artisan and Masters only.
 It is optional for all other divisions (except for the Out of Competition Division), but highly recommended.
 Quality is quality, no matter the Division, and a beautiful job deserves recognition.
-Our Workmanship Judge(s) will look for technical skills, finishing, fit, handling of fabric and materials, etc. The judges need to know what parts of the costume were constructed and what parts (if any) were purchased.
+Our Workmanship Judge(s) will look for technical skill displays, tailoring, execution, finishes, fit, fabric and materials manipulation and much more!
+The judges need to know what parts of the costume were constructed by you and what parts (if any) were purchased.

+It is strongly recommended that you provide documentation for re-creation costume entries if you feel the judges may not be familiar with a particular reference.
 Documentation can include any pictorial representation of your costume.
 Provide copies only; do not bring originals.
-It is strongly recommended that you provide documentation for re-creation costume entries if you feel the judges may not be familiar with a particular anime/manga.